NotCleo/CUDAcodes/README.md

 This Repo contains all the CUDA kernels I have written

-1) Monte Carlo Simulation for Option Pricing (Rookie attempt)
+1) Black Scholes simulation for Option Pricing (Rookie attempt)
 2) Monte Carlo Estimation for Pi
 3) CNN (on spectrograms) for detecting fake audio
 4) 2D convolution for image sharpening